FRESH ARUGULA LEAVES

-Arugula consists of vibrant green leaves attached to a pale creamy green hued stem.
+Arugula Leaves consists of vibrant green leaves attached to a pale creamy green-hued stem.
 The leaves are lobed and can be harvested when young and mild in flavor or when fully mature at 3 or 4 inches in length.
 Arugula offers a herbaceous, peppery flavor with nuances of nuts and mustard.

 Arugula scientifically known as Eruca sativa is a member of the mustard or Brassicaceae family along with broccoli, Brussels sprouts, cabbage, mustard, radish and collard greens.